Advertising copywriter

 - accuracy and attention to detail

-- the resilience to accept criticism of your work
+- the ability to handle feedback and criticism of your work and to adapt

-- commercial awareness with the ability to understand the target audience
+- commercial awareness and an understanding of the target audience

-- an interest in popular culture, new trends and styles
+- an interest in culture, current trends and creative styles

 Work experience

-The advertising industry is extremely competitive and very few creative advertising graduates getting a job straight after graduating.
+The advertising industry is extremely competitive with only a small number of creative advertising graduates securing roles immediately after graduation.
 Occasionally, students from relevant courses are offered a work placement after exhibiting their work at their university or college end-of-year degree show.

 If you study an undergraduate or postgraduate degree in advertising, you'll usually form a partnership with an art director during your course.
 You'll then look for a first job as a team.
 This is usually done by compiling a good 'book' (portfolio) of your work and having it critiqued by creative directors at meetings and interviews.
 This often involves cold calling, emailing and physically taking your book to the agencies.